DmxLarchey/coq-library-undecidability/README.md

 You need Coq `8.12` built on `OCAML >= 4.07.1`, the [Smpl](https://github.com/uds-psl/smpl) package, the [Equations](https://mattam82.github.io/Coq-Equations/) package, and the [MetaCoq](https://metacoq.github.io/metacoq/) package for Coq.
 In addition, to review to Coq code, you might want to install CoqIDE `8.12`.

-Notice that installing Coq, Equations and MetaCoq takes some time, possibly ten minutes.
+Notice that installing Coq, Equations and MetaCoq from scratch takes some time, possibly ten minutes of compilation.

 We recommand that you work in the `coq-library-undecidability-fscd21` directory created in the previous section.